Go into every job interview interview with 2 goals:

 A good well-written thank you note is often essential, even when sent via email, but fewer than twenty-five percent of interviewees send them.
 Remember, the interview, and how you handle the whole process, is a sample of your work.
 Demonstrate your understanding of the process, the rules of common courtesy, and your ability to communicate in writing by sending a thank you note (or email) immediately after the interview.

-[Check out Job-Hunt's Guide to Job Interview Thank You Notes for details and examples.]
+[Check out Job-Hunt's Guide to Writing Thank You Notes After a Job Interview including Sample Thank You Notes (and Emails) for details and examples.]

 Following these do’s and don’ts should help you be successful in your job interviews.
 Remember that employers view your actions in the whole hiring process as examples of your work.
 Show them what a good worker you are.
 Now, go and knock their socks off!